HubAI

 [BlobConverter](https://pypi.org/project/blobconverter/) is our previous library for converting models to the BLOB format for

-earlier OAK conversion workflows.
-This library is being replaced by modelconverter and HubAI SDK, which eventually become the only
+earlier OAK workflows.
+It is being replaced by

-blobconverter is still available and can be used for conversion, but we recommend using HubAI SDK for new projects.
-The API of
+blobconverter is still available and can be used for conversion, but we recommend HubAI SDK for new projects.
+The API is similar,

 blobconverter offers several functions for converting models from different frameworks, such as from_onnx, from_openvino, and

 from_tf.
-These functions are now replaced by the convert.RVC2 function in HubAI SDK, which takes a single argument path that
+These functions are replaced by convert.RVC2 in HubAI SDK, which takes a single path argument pointing to the model

 | `blobconverter` | `HubAI SDK` | Notes |